 Module 10A (Emergency Aid Theory)

-You need to complete the First response e-learning and attend a virtual session to complete Module 10A.
+You need to complete the First response e-learning and attend a validation session to complete Module 10A.

 - Completing E-learning.
 This will take approximately 2.5 hours, which teaches you all the relevant information.
 It includes videos, fact sheets and quizzes.
 PLEASE SELECT THE CUMBRIA E-LEARNING COMPLETION FORM AT THE END OF THE E-LEARNING COURSE.

-- Attending and participating in a virtual session (Teams or Zoom), approximately 2.5 hours.
+- Attending and participating in a validation session (virtual or face-to-face), approximately 2.5 hours.
 This comprises different activities to validate the learning.

 Module 10B (Emergency Aid Practical)